shoganhennessy/shoganhennessy.github.io/_pages/research.md

 ---

 My name is Senan, and I am a labour economist.
-I am in the 5th year of an Economics PhD at Cornell University, where I am contributing to multiple projects to build my dissertation.
+I am in the 5th year of an Economics PhD at Cornell University, where I am building my dissertation.

 ## Working Papers